Sibra-Soft/ministation/README.md

 # Ministation
-The Ministation application is a small media player for playing *.mp3 files.
-The application will be automaticly installed when instelling Audiostation on your PC.
-Here you can download a stand-alone copy of the Windat application.
+The Ministation application is a small media player, for playing audio files.
+The program only has a few options to play, stop, pause, etc. The current media track.
+The application will be automatically installed when you install Audiostation on your PC.

 ![Ministation screenshot](https://github.com/Sibra-Soft/ministation/blob/master/Resources/screenshot.jpg)